dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/python/dbapi.md

 The `description` property of the connection object contains the column names as per the standard.

-DuckDB also supports prepared statements in the API with the `execute` and `executemany` methods.
+DataMiner also supports prepared statements in the API with the `execute` and `executemany` methods.
 The values may be passed as an additional parameter after a query that contains `?` or `$1` (dollar symbol and a number) placeholders.
 Using the `?` notation adds the values in the same sequence as passed within the Python parameter.
 Using the `$` notation allows for values to be reused within the SQL statement based on the number and index of the value found within the Python parameter.

 Here are some examples: